-The well-preserved historic Fulton/Seaport area is tied to New York’s maritime history with the South Street Seaport museum showcasing such an era.
-The neighborhood features some of the oldest architecture found in Downtown Manhattan, and the narrow winding streets takes you on a journey through history with numerous restored early-19th century buildings contrasted with luxury apartment buildings.
+The well-preserved historic Fulton/Seaport area is tied to New York’s rich maritime history.
+The neighborhood features some of the oldest architecture found in Downtown Manhattan, and the narrow winding streets take you on a journey through history with numerous restored early-19th-century buildings contrasted with modern luxury apartment buildings.

-Fulton/Seaport gives off a touristy vibe.
 Residents and tourists alike flock to the waterfront and pier to catch stunning views of the Brooklyn Bridge.
-South Street Seaport is filled with retailers and popular restaurants, while to the north of the neighborhood, one can find more ethnic eateries and stores.
-Numerous bars contribute to the area’s nightlife, where the lights of Brooklyn’s skyline often draw many eyes.
+South Street Seaport is filled with retailers and popular restaurants, while to the north of the neighborhood, one can find more diverse eateries and stores.
+Numerous bars contribute to the area’s nightlife, where the lights of Brooklyn’s skyline shine through the windows.